Friday, October 31, 2008

 Note: You can find out more about deep frying at my post on Deep-Fried Whiting.

-Recipe—White Chocolate Toasted Pistachio with Ground Cherries and Passion Fruit Filling
+Recipe: White Chocolate Toasted Pistachio with Ground Cherries and Passion Fruit Filling

-Makes 4 tarts
+Makes: 4 tarts

-Ingredients for White Chocolate Filling2½ ounce shelled, unsalted pistachios, toasted
+2½ ounce shelled, unsalted pistachios, toasted

 3 ounces ground cherries (or you could use fresh cranberries)